RealFlow/Swift-CheatSheet/README.md

     ```

   * Stored Properties of Constant Structure Instances
-    * When an instance of a value type is marked as a constant, so are all of its properties, but not true for classes.
+    * When an instance of a Value type (i.e Structure) is marked as a constant, so are all of its properties, but not true for classes.

       ```swift
       let someStruct = SomeStruct(x: 0, y: 0)